Contact our Medical Professionals Your appointment request is not guaranteed until you receive confirmation from our WMG office.

 Second Opinions for Workers' Compensation

 According to the Wisconsin Workers' Compensation Act, employees in Wisconsin have the right to select their own doctor for treatment following a work-related injury.
-This provision empowers injured workers to make informed decisions about their medical care.
+Injured workers in Wisconsin also retain the right to seek a second opinion from a healthcare provider of their choice.
+You are not obligated to accept a diagnosis from a company or health clinic doctor.

 Injured worker falls off a ladder and hurts his leg, ankle and hip